luau-lang/rfcs/docs/syntax-attributes-functions-parameters.md

 decl ::= 'declare' Name ':' '{' {Name ':' attributes '(' {type} ')' '->' Type} '}'
 ```

-The primary extension proposed to the [Attributes](./syntax-attributes-functions.md) RFC is an attribute list, `@[]`, for specifying multiple comma-separated attributes with an optional literal parameter, and, an attribute syntax for declaration files.
+The extensions proposed to the [Attributes](./syntax-attributes-functions.md) RFC are:

+1. An attribute list, `@[]`, for specifying multiple comma-separated attributes with parameters.
-The important syntactic features are:

-1. Attribute lists cannot be empty; they should have at least one attribute.
-2. Attributes inside attribute lists are separated by a `,`.
-3. Attribute names cannot have a leading `@` inside attribute list.
-4. Attribute lists cannot be nested.
-5. Attributes cannot be used inside an attribute parameter.
-6. Only attributes inside attribute lists can take a parameter, standalone attributes cannot.
-7. An attribute parameter is a Luau literal: `true`, `false`, `nil`, `Number`, `String`, or a `table` composed of these literals with optional names.
-A trailing field separator is allowed.
+2. A parameter syntax for attributes.
+3. An attribute syntax for declaration files.

+Attributes with parameters are enclosed with `@[]` to facilitate syntax evolution without introducing parsing ambibguity.
+Without `@[]`, if we decide to allow attributes on arbitrary expressions in the future, `@attr(...)` will have two meanings; an attribute with parameters or an attribute on a parenthesized expression. `@[]` resolves this by providing a closing delimiter, `]`, to separate the attribute from the expression. `@[` has been chosen instead of `[` since it is unique and does not introduce ambiguity if we enable attributes on table entries of the form `[exp1] = [exp2]`.

-8. Standalone and list style attributes can be mixed arbitrarily: `@attr1 @[attr2, attr3{2, "hi"}]`, `@attr1 @attr2 @[attr3{2, "hi"}]`, `@attr1 @[attr3{2, "hi"}] @attr2`, and  `@[attr1, attr2, attr3{2, "hi"}]` are all legal and equivalent.
+`@attr`, `@[attr]`, and `@[attr()]` are equivalent.
+The order in which attributes is specified is irrelevant.
+Hence, `@attr1 @[attr2, attr3(2, "hi")]`, `@attr1 @attr2 @[attr3(2, "hi")]`, `@attr1 @[attr3(2, "hi")] @attr2`, and  `@[attr1, attr2, attr3(2, "hi")]` are also equivalent.

-Currently there is an ad-hoc implementation of `@checked` attribute, used in declaration files.
-It is specified in two ways:

-1. `declare function @checked abs(n: number): number`
-2. `writef64: @checked (b: buffer, offset: number, value: number) -> ()`

-According to the syntax proposed in this RFC, the declarations using the first style will be modified to use `@checked` attribute before `declare` keyword.
-Declarations in the second style will remain unchanged.

-Few important factors went in the design of this syntax:

-1. Attributes are a mechanism for providing tagged metadata to the implementation.
+Attribute parameters are restricted to be literals, i.e., values that evaluate to themselves.
+This is because attributes are a mechanism for providing tagged metadata to the implementation.
 They are not user-extensible and have no evaluation semantics of their own.
-Hence, an attribute parameter can only be a literal, i.e., a value that evaluates to itself.
-This is also the reason we disallow entries of the form `[exp1] = [exp2]` in parameter table, since it would require evaluating `exp1` at construction time.
+For this reason, even entries of the form `[exp1] = [exp2]` in table literal parameters are disallowed, since they would require evaluating `exp1` at construction time.
-2. Function-style attribute syntax of the form `@attr({parameters})` were initially considered, but dropped becuase they do not allow us to specify parameter names.
-The optional table parameter proposed in the current syntax lets use specify multiple parameters as table entries, with and without names.
-3. Using attributes with a table parameter outside attribute list, `@attr {...}`, will create ambiguity when used on tables, should we decide to allow attributes on arbitrary expressions in the future.
-Hence, the `@[]` delimited syntax was chosen to provide a `]` delimiter which marks the end of attributes, leaving open the possibility of syntax evolution without introducing parsing ambiguity.

-The parser is responsible for for enforcing the syntax specified by this RFC and ensuring that attributes are not repeated on a definition or a declaration.
-The number and type of parameters accepted by a particular attribute will be specified by its own RFC, and enforced by the relevant component of the implementation (typechecker, compiler, etc.), after parsing.
+Attributes should not be repeated on a definition or a declaration and every attribute should receive the correct number and type of parameters.
+Non-conformance should result in a parsing error, obviating the need for a separate linting pass.

 ## Drawbacks